 Each of these parts is equally important and should not be given less importance than the other.
 The motivation for why you are applying to graduate school should be clear.
 Write it in a way that will make the reader feel that they know you and what you have achieved.
 If you are applying to a program where you want to be a doctor, your statement will include that specific goal.
 You should also emphasize why you want to become a scholar.

 Every college and university has a committee on how to write a statement of purpose.
-The purpose of this group is to help the incoming student determine what their major will be and help them choose a major.
+This group aims to help incoming students determine their major and help them choose a major.
 This committee often meets once a semester, or at least twice per year, for small classes.
 Students are not required to participate in the meeting, but many find it helpful.
-The purpose of the statement is to give a strong reason why one is applying to the school rather than another.
+The statement’s purpose is to give a strong reason why one is applying to the school rather than another.

 Include all of the relevant information when using the MLA style.
-Once you have written your statement, review it for any grammatical or spelling errors and make sure it fits into the allotted space.
-Then, go over your statement with a fine tooth comb to make sure it conveys the intended meaning and is free of errors.
+Once you have written your statement, review it for grammatical or spelling errors and make sure it fits into the allotted space.
+Then, go over your statement with a fine-tooth comb to ensure it conveys the intended meaning and is free of errors.
 Contact the admissions office to discuss your project schedule, curriculum vitae, resume, and other materials needed to complete your application.
 As the representative reads your statement, be sure to emphasize key accomplishments and explain your professional goals while remaining clear and concise.

 When completed, you should be able to share your statement with the admissions staff without having to rewrite or edit it.
 The purpose of your statement is to convey your qualifications and personal goals to the admissions staff.
 If you follow the guidelines outlined above, you should be successful in your request for admission.